go-clang/gen/README.md

 ### Create a new Clang version (VM)

-Every now and then a new Clang version emerges which needs to be generated using `go-clang-gen`.
+Every now and then a new Clang version emerges which needs to be generated using the `go-clang-gen` command.
 The new version has to be available using the VM's and CI's packages.
 Otherwise, we cannot correctly test and therefore support the version.

 If a new version is available create a repository on GitHub named `v<MAJOR>.<MINOR>` and set the repository description to `Go bindings for Clang's C API v<MAJOR>.<MINOR>`.
 Disable all repository features, e.g. `Issues` and `Wiki`.
 Enable the repository on TravisCI before you push anything to the repository.
 Lastly, execute the following command in the parent directory of the version repository inside the development VM.